 - Enhance perspective.
 It's not just the extra sets of hands that make interns advantageous.
 New people bring with them novel perspectives, fresh ideas, and specialised strengths and skillsets.
 These augment the abilities of your professional workforce.

 - Take advantage of low-cost labour.
 Interns are an inexpensive resource.
 You do not have to pay them a salary whilst they are on the programme.

 - Give back to the community.
 Creating an internship program is an excellent way to give back to a community.
-Offering interns an opportunity not only helps students in your community get started; it enhances the local workforce as a whole.
+Offering interns an opportunity not only helps young people in your community get started; it enhances the local workforce as a whole.
 92% of consumers interviewed in a large scale study felt more favourable towards companies that hired people with disabilities.

 - Upskilling your current workforce.